-Terry B. Ball (email@example.com) is a professor of Ancient Scripture at Brigham Young University.
+Terry B. Ball (email@example.com) was a professor of Ancient Scripture at Brigham Young University when this was published.
 He served as dean of Religious Education at BYU from 2006 to 2013.

-Dana M. Pike (firstname.lastname@example.org) is a professor of Ancient Scripture who was recently appointed as associate dean of Religious Education at Brigham Young University.
+Dana M. Pike (firstname.lastname@example.org) was a professor of Ancient Scripture who was appointed as associate dean of Religious Education at Brigham Young University when this was published.